 Recently, theoretical studies have examined the influences of dark matter on the physical processes in the vicinity of SMBHs.
-These studies involve a wide range of topics and physical processes, including accretion~\cite{Heydari-Fard:2022xhr,Saurabh:2020zqg}, gravitational lensing~\cite{Qiao:2024ehj,vanUitert:2012bj,Atamurotov:2021hoq,Pantig:2022toh,Pantig:2020odu,Qiao:2022nic,Liu:2023xtb}, circular geodesics and black hole shadow ~\cite{Konoplya:2022hbl,Das:2020yxw,Rayimbaev:2021kjs,Jusufi:2020cpn,Filho:2023abd,Yang:2023tip,Pantig:2022sjb,Ovgun:2025bol}, quasi-normal mode and gravitational waves~\cite{Cardoso:2021wlq,Liu:2023vno,Liu:2024xcd,Li:2025qtb,Zhao:2023itk,Tan:2024hzw}.
-However, the studies on periodic orbits around SMBH in dark matter environments remain in a very preliminary stage, which are concentrated on a single dark matter model \cite{Alloqulov:2025ucf,Haroon:2025rzx}.
+These studies involve a wide range of topics and physical processes, including accretion~\cite{Heydari-Fard:2022xhr,Saurabh:2020zqg}, gravitational lensing~\cite{Qiao:2024ehj,vanUitert:2012bj,Atamurotov:2021hoq,Pantig:2022toh,Pantig:2020odu,Qiao:2022nic,Liu:2023xtb}, circular geodesics and black hole shadow ~\cite{Konoplya:2022hbl,Das:2020yxw,Rayimbaev:2021kjs,Jusufi:2020cpn,Filho:2023abd,Yang:2023tip,Pantig:2022sjb,Ovgun:2025bol}, quasi-normal mode and gravitational waves~\cite{Cardoso:2021wlq,Liu:2023vno,Liu:2024xcd,Li:2025qtb,Zhao:2023itk,Zhou:2024vhk,Ashoorioon:2025ezk,Cole:2022yzw}.
+The complex interactions between dark matter environments and celestial objects can produce notable influences on the gravitational wave signals emitted from EMRI systems and other binary black hole (BBH) systems ~\cite{Kavanagh:2020cfn,Speeney:2022ryg,Duque:2023seg,Karydas:2024fcn,Kavanagh:2024lgq,Vicente:2025gsg,Karydas:2025bkj}.
+However, the studies on periodic orbits around SMBH in dark matter environments remain in a very preliminary stage, which are usually concentrated on a single dark matter model \cite{Alloqulov:2025ucf,Haroon:2025rzx,Tan:2024hzw}.
 The comparison of periodic orbits from different dark matter distributions is still absent.
 The specific impact of dark matter mass and density profiles in halo structures (described by different halo models) on the periodic orbits around SMBHs, as well as the subsequent influence on the generated gravitational wave signals, remain unresolved and challenging issues.
 These questions are of significant importance for the interpretation of gravitational wave signals in EMRIs in gravitational wave astronomy.